Olivia-Micheal/NYC-collision-/README.md

 *Figure 7: Severity Analysis Page*

-Out of 238,000 accidents, 116,000 caused an injury and 635 caused a death.
-Most collisions in this dataset are survivable, but severity is not spread evenly.
-A small group carries almost all of the real danger, and the next two findings show exactly who.
+Start with the four numbers at the top of this page.
+Out of 238,000 accidents, 116,000 caused an injury, a 48.7 percent injury rate, but only 635 caused a death, a fatality rate of just 0.27 percent.
+Most of what happened in this dataset was survivable.
+But keep looking, because the next two charts show exactly where the real danger is hiding.

-Motorcycles have a death rate of 3.09 percent.
-That is over eleven times the citywide average, and close to three times higher than the next most dangerous vehicle type.
-A motorcycle rider in this dataset faces a completely different level of risk than anyone else on the road.
+Look at the vehicle type chart.
+Motorcycles sit far above every other category at a death rate of 3.09 percent, compared to 1.05 percent for utility vehicles, 0.89 percent for scooters, 0.67 percent for construction vehicles, and 0.61 percent for vehicles marked not reported.
+That means motorcycles are roughly eleven times more deadly than the citywide average of 0.27 percent, and close to three times more deadly than the next highest category.
+That gap is not subtle, it is the single biggest number on this entire dashboard.

-Staten Island has the highest fatality rate of any borough, despite almost certainly having far fewer total accidents than Manhattan or Brooklyn.
-A collision on Staten Island is more likely to end in death than a collision in a borough with much heavier traffic.
+Now look at the borough chart beside it.
+Staten Island sits at the top with a fatality rate of 0.32 percent, ahead of Bronx at 0.30 percent, Manhattan at 0.27 percent, Queens at 0.25 percent, and Brooklyn at 0.24 percent, even though it almost certainly has far fewer total accidents than Manhattan or Brooklyn.
+Read that chart carefully and it tells you something busier boroughs cannot: a lower number of accidents does not mean a lower level of danger.

 ## Key Insights and Findings